MylenaRoberta/medications-and-side-effects-networks/README.md

-# medications-and-side-effects-networks
+# Medications and Side Effects

 Dataset: https://www.kaggle.com/datasets/shudhanshusingh/250k-medicines-usage-side-effects-and-substitutes

-### Questions to answer
+## Questions to Answer

-1. Which side effects are the most important?
+1. Which are the top five most and least important side effects according to degree, betweenness, and closeness centralities?

 2. How harmful are the most important side effects?
-What about the less important ones?
+And what about the least important ones?

-3. Which side effects occur together?
-How harmful is each of these groups?
+3. Into how many communities can the side effects be grouped?

-4. How similar are the side effects of medications within the same therapeutic class?
+4. What is the severity distribution within each group of side effects?

-5. How close are the most harmful group side effects to the least harmful one?
+5. What is the distance between the most harmful group of side effects and the least harmful one?